bcambl/rpda/README.md

        COPY_NODE_CN  <---------------------- un-interupted copy node for disaster recovery
 ```

-## User Permissions
+## Available Commands
-An account on the RecoverPoint Appliance is required and the user must have access to administrate desired consistency groups.
-This utility will only administer consistency groups of which the account has access to modify as per RecoverPoint user
-privledges when `--all` is used.
+- `list`    List all Consistency Group Names
+- `status`  Display Consistency Group Status
+- `enable`  Enable direct access mode for the latest copy
+- `finish`  Return a conistency group to a full replication state
+- `help`    Help about any command

 ## Specifying a Copy
-Naming consistency groups using a consistent _naming scheme_ will allow the use of `--test` and `--dr` options by
-configuring the `identifiers` section with regular expressions to suite your environment. _(see configuration section above)_
+Naming consistency groups using a consistent _naming scheme_ will allow the use of `--test` and `--dr` options by configuring the `identifiers` section with regular expressions to suite your environment. _(see configuration section above)_

 One of the following _copy flags_ must be provided:
  - `--copy <copy_name>` to specify copy name to enable direct access